skythelimitdt/data_analytics_proj1/README.md

  #### What is the Relationship Between Energy Production Per Capita and Energy Consumption Per Capita Across Countries?

- We chose three different years, nearly a decade apart each, to plot the energy consumption per capita and the energy production per capita for each country in that year to see the comparison.
+ To analyze the relationship between energy production and consumption per capita, we selected three representative years—spanning nearly a decade apart—to compare each country's data.
+The years chosen were 1995, 2005, and 2018.

 ![Energy Consumption and Production per Capita 1995](Resources/a_per_capita_countries1995.png)